 Request for Continuance

-TO: Clerk of Court (Name of Court)
+TO: Clerk of (Name of court)

-(Court Address line 1)
+(Court address line 1)

-(Court Address line 2)
+(Court address line 2)

-(Your Address line 1)
+(Your address line 1)

-(Your Address line 2)
+(Your address line 2)

 DOCKET# (The docket number exactly as it appears on your subpoena)

 (Provide your reason.
-Example: I am a full-time student at University College and I have final exams scheduled for that day and time).
+Example: I am a full-time student at University College and I have final exams scheduled for that day and time.)
 I am requesting a continuance until after (provide a date when your scheduling issue will be resolved), when this scheduling conflict will be resolved.

-Thank you for your attention in this matter.
+Thank you for your attention to this matter.

 cc: (The name of the Plaintiff’s representative, if applicable), representing (the Plaintiff’s name), Plaintiff